-Dynamic Movements, a dance studio in Northern Suffolk and Smithfield Virginia, strives to make a positive difference in the lives of individuals by inspiring a healthy state of mind and body through the teaching of performing arts.
+Dynamic Movements, a dance studio in Northern Suffolk Virginia, strives to make a positive difference in the lives of individuals by inspiring a healthy state of mind and body through the teaching of performing arts.

 Kristen Holland Burgess, Director